nrv-framework/NRV/docs/examples/optim/example_o01.rst

     This example is run with only run on a 30-fibres nerve, for a small optimization (15 PSO particles, 40 iterations).
 Those parameters could be increase for a more realistic problem.

 ..
 Tip::
-    This code is *multicore friendly*, computation time could be reduce a lot by runing the script the following command (see :doc:`MCH </usersguide/parallel>`)
+    This code is *multicore friendly*, computation time could be reduced a lot by running the script on `N` the following command (see :doc:`MCH </usersguide/parallel>`)

         ::

-            mpirun -n
+            mpirun -n N python example_o01.py

 .. code:: ipython3